RiccardoD25/Unity-Game-Project-Alien-Target/README.md

 <h1>Unity-Game-Project-Alien-Target - Game Development</h1>

 <h2>Description</h2>
-This project is called Alien Target and it is a desktop game app that consists of simple C# scripts that advocates for the user to use the keboard "B" to deploy a rocket and hit the alien menace.
-TYou can also use the left and right arroes keys to move the rocket to a disred location where you will try to hit the target.
+This project is called Alien Target and it is a desktop game app that consists of simple C# scripts that advocates for the user to use the keyboard "B" key to deploy a rocket and hit the alien menace.
+You can also use the left and right arroes keys to move the rocket to a desired location where you will try to hit the target as it moves to random locations whithin the map.
 This is an interactive game for everyone!
 <br />